 - Individuals are not eligible to apply for Grassroots Arts funds.

-- Applications and support materials must be complete and received, not postmarked, by the due date.
+- Applications and support materials must be complete online and received by the due date.

 Application Submission & Deadline